Can we have it all? On the Trade-off between Spatial and Adversarial Robustness of Neural Networks: Problem Setting and Formulation

-In this paper, we study neural network models and the simultaneous interplay between their rate of invariance for random rotations between $[- \theta^{\circ}, + \theta^{\circ}]$, and their adversarial robustness to pixel-wise perturbations of $\ell_{\infty}$ norm at most $\epsilon$.
+In this paper, we study neural network models and the simultaneous interplay between their spatial robustness, viz, rate of invariance for spatial transformations (such as random rotations between $[- \theta^{\circ}, + \theta^{\circ}]$ for $\theta$ varying in the range $[0, 180]$), and their adversarial robustness to pixel-wise perturbations of $\ell_{\infty}$ norm at most $\epsilon$.
 Measuring the robustness of a model to adversarial perturbations of $\ell_{p}$ norm at most $\epsilon$ is NP-hard \cite{KatzBDJK2017,SinhaND2018}.
-Athalye et al. \cite{Athalye2018obfuscated} compare most of the known adversarial attacks and argue that PGD is among the strongest.
-Therefore, we use a models accuracy on test data adversarially perturbed using PGD as a proxy for its adversarial robustness.

-Unlike previous studies by Engstrom et al. \cite{Engstrom2019Exploring} and Tramer and Boneh \cite{TramerBoneh2019}, we do not fix the magnitude of pixel-wise adversarial perturbations (e.g., say $\epsilon = 0.3$), nor do we limit ourselves to small rotations up to $\pm 30^{\circ}$.
-Another important difference is we consider random rotations instead of adversarial rotations.
-We compute the rate of invariance of a given model on inputs rotated by a random angle between $[- \theta^{\circ}, + \theta^{\circ}]$, for $\theta$ varying in the range $[0, 180]$.
-Similarly, we normalize the underlying dataset, and compute the accuracy of a given model on test inputs adversarially perturbed using PGD attack of $\ell_{\infty}$ norm at most $\epsilon$, for $\epsilon$ varying in the range $[0, 1]$.

-We empirically study the following: \begin{inparaenum}[(a)] \item change in $\ell_{\infty}$ adversarial robustness as we improve only the rate of rotation invariance using training augmentation with progressively larger rotations, \item change in invariance as we improve only adversarial robustness using PGD adversarial training with progressively larger $\ell_{\infty}$-norm of pixel-wise perturbations. \end{inparaenum}

-We study equivariant models, StdCNNs and GCNNs, as well as LeNet and ResNet models used by Madry et al. \cite{Madry18}.
-Equivariant models, especially GCNNs, when trained with random rotation augmentations come very close to being truly rotation invariant \cite{Cohen16,Cohen17,Cohen18}.
-StdCNNs are translation-equivariant by design and GCNNs are rotation-equivariant by design through clever weight sharing \cite{Kondor18}.
-However, these models do not have high rate of invariance if their training data is not sufficiently augmented.
-This appears to be folklore so we do not elaborate on this.
-LeNet and ResNet models adversarially trained with PGD are among the best known $\ell_{\infty}$ adversarially robust models on MNIST and CIFAR-10, respectively, as shown by Madry et al. \cite{Madry18}, and reconfirmed by Athalye et al. \cite{Athalye2018obfuscated}.
-In other words, equivariant models with training augmentation and PGD-trained LeNet and ResNet models essentially represent the two separate solutions known currently for achieving invariance and adversarial robustness, respectively.

-\textbf{Our two main observations are as follows.} \begin{itemize} \item [(i)] Equivariant models (StdCNNs and GCNNs) progressively improve their rate of rotation invariance when their training is augmented with progressively larger random rotations but while doing so, their $\ell_{\infty}$ adversarial robustness drops progressively.
-This drop or trade-off is very significant on MNIST.
+Previous work on the comparison of different adversarial attacks has shown the Projected Gradient Descent (PGD) attack to be among the strongest \cite{Athalye2018obfuscated}.
+Hence, we use PGD-based adversarial training as the methodology for adversarial robustness in a model, as commonly done.
+We show that our conclusions also hold for other forms of adversarial training such as TRADES \cite{zhang2019theoretically}, which gives a trade-off between adversarial robustness and natural accuracy (on the original unperturbed data).